rust-diplomat/diplomat/feature_tests/cpp/docs/lifetimes_ffi.rst

     .. cpp:function:: static Foo new_static(const std::string_view x)

         Lifetimes: ``x`` must live for the duration of the program.

+    .. cpp:function:: BorrowedFieldsReturning as_returning() const

+        Lifetimes: ``this`` must live at least as long as the output.

     .. cpp:function:: static Foo extract_from_fields(BorrowedFields fields)